Wall Street’s big rally slows as oil climbs back above $100

-NEW YORK (AP) — Wall Street’s big two-day rally is stalling on Thursday as oil prices jump back above $100 per barrel and raise the pressure again on inflation.
+NEW YORK (AP) — Wall Street’s big two-day rally is stalling on Thursday as oil prices jump back above $100 to keep the pressure on inflation.

 They're the latest swings for markets as investors struggle to handicap what will happen to the economy and the world's already high inflation because of Russia's invasion of Ukraine, higher interest rates from central banks around the world and renewed COVID-19 worries in various hotspots.

-A barrel of U.S. crude oil jumped 7.1% to $101.90, while Brent crude, the international standard, leaped 7.7% to $105.59 per barrel.
+A barrel of U.S. crude oil jumped 7.5% to $102.19, while Brent crude, the international standard, leaped 8.2% to $106.06 per barrel.
 Such moves have become the norm recently, as prices careen on uncertainties about both supplies of and demand for oil.
-A barrel of U.S. crude went from $130 early last week close to $94 on Wednesday.
+After briefly topping $130 early last week, a barrel of U.S. crude went almost all the way down to $94 on Wednesday.

 Dribbles of news about the state of negotiations between Russia and Ukraine have caused many of the sharp reversals.
 So too recently have worries about economic shutdowns in China because of surges in COVID-19 infections, which could hit demand for energy.